 ---------------------------------------------------------

-Composting goes hand in hand with homesteading, but for someone just starting out, it can be overwhelming.
-Soil ph, balancing, rotating, remembering what you can and can not compost – it’s a lot of information.
-But if you have a garden – veggies or flowers or even just a lawn – composting is a free way to naturally improve your soil.
-It also cuts down on landfill waste, and if you have farm animals, turns that growing pile of manure into something valuable.
+If you have a garden – veggies or flowers or even just a lawn – composting is a free way to naturally improve your soil.
+It cuts down on landfill waste.
+And if you have farm animals, composting turns that growing pile of manure into something valuable.
 It is an easy way to conserve natural resources.
 Composting is really a win-win-win!
 So what are the basics, the bare minimum you need to know to get started composting?

 Does your town allow in yard composting?

 Unfortunately, not all cities allow you to compost your food waste in your yard.
-Concern over attracting rodents, unpleasant smells, and unmanaged piles have lead many places to outlaw backyard composting.
+Concern over attracting rodents, unpleasant smells, and unmanaged piles have led many places to outlaw backyard composting.
 Call your town hall to check the laws for your area.
 If you find that you can not have an open compost pile, your town may allow a covered can or bin on your back deck which is another good alternative and on the plus side is easy to manage for beginners.

 What food waste can you compost?